MohammedBelkacem/LangDetectionNaiveBayes/README.md

 Languages used: ['kab','eng','fra','ita','eus','cat','por','spa','deu','nld','swe','est','srp','tur','hun','rus']

-feel free to add your laguages and modify download file and modele generation file
+Feel free to add your laguages and modify the download file and the model generation file

 This tool aims to generate a common model language using naive bayes implemented by sklearn